 As we know, most of the T4 that the body produces is intentionally made into reverse T3.
 When reverse T3 is too high the most common cause, by far, is hyperthyroidism.
 Either from someone making too much, or taking too high of a dosage.
 This is not something I track on an ongoing basis, as it is usually something worth screening in the beginning.

-Bottom Line: It’s not practical to test everything all of the time, so we need to be aware of schedules and frequencies.
+In Conclusion: It’s not practical to test everything all of the time, so we need to be aware of schedules and frequencies.
 This way we know enough about our bodies, but we’re not breaking the bank and constantly testing.

 Your optimal thyroid labs levels, overall, are going to be: